-- is familiar with the mathematical basis for vehicle dimensional modeling, - is familiar with simple description paradigms, coordinate systems, and descriptions of simple vehicle movements, - is familiar with basic length and transverse vehicle behavior, - knows the basics of vertical vehicle dynamics, - knows wheel models at an introductory level, - knows the limitations of modeling,
+- Is familiar with the mathematical basis for vehicle dimensional modeling. - Is familiar with simple description paradigms, coordinate systems, and descriptions of simple vehicle movements. - Is familiar with basic length and transverse vehicle behavior. - Knows the basics of vertical vehicle dynamics. - Knows wheel models at an introductory level. - Knows the limitations of modeling.

-- is able to understand more complex vehicle dynamics models in later studies, - capable of modeling simple vehicle movements, - is able to systematically view a vehicle dynamics model,
+- Is able to understand more complex vehicle dynamics models in later studies. - Capable of modeling simple vehicle movements. - I able to systematically view a vehicle dynamics model.

-- is interested in a more detailed description of vehicle movements, - endeavor to embrace technical approaches and thinking, - continually expanding its mathematical and modeling skills, - d) autonomy and responsibility: - independently fulfils the responsible task
+- Is interested in a more detailed description of vehicle movements. - Endeavor to embrace technical approaches and thinking. - Continually expanding its mathematical and modeling skills.

+Independently fulfils the responsible task.